sisso/rust-mud/docs/forums.md

+# UID

+This is an admin identifier used in files for development reference some objects.

+This code is user defined to easy access or reference.

+Maybe this is a good use for tags.
+Or better, EditorTags?

+!admin ls enemy fly

 # Persistent State

 Much of cause by trying to have a mix between static and persistent data.
 As mostly of MUD, is easy to